Many of the databases contains a combination of full-text and bibliographic references.

 The results will bring out the journal and in which databases it is held.
 This allows you to search the journal for more articles by using the relevant database.
 Otherwise just insert the the title of the article within the search within this publication search box to go directly to the article.

 Google Scholar is useful for a quick overview of what has been written on a topic.
 For best results use the advanced search option and use keyword combinations or phrases.
-Locate articles which are not freely available by entering the title of the journal in the e- publication finder in the box below.
+Locate articles which are not freely available by entering the title of the journal in the e- publication finder. i

 Google Scholar is best used in conjunction with the Unisa Library's e-Publication Finder